-Your favourite holiday beverages in one delicious cake!
+Your favorite holiday beverages in one delicious cake!
 The perfect mix of naughty and nice in this festive Rum & Eggnog Bundt.

 It’s crazy that it’s been 8 months since I joined Bundt Bakers.
 I honestly look forward to it every month.
 I love having a set theme to work with and trying to come up with something unique and delicious.
 Plus, it’s an amazing group of bakers!